ansible/molecule/docs/ci.rst

       molecule test
     displayName: Test relevant platforms

-Whilst the pipeline checks out your code initially as part of the pipeline task, by default, it checks it out into a directory named "s" within `$(Agent.BuildDirectory)`.
-If you checkout one other repository, the `s` is substituted with the path provided in that checkout.
-If you checkout multiple roles (e.g. some private roles within your Azure organisation) then the "s" convention is used, hence the importance of the `cd $(Agent.BuildDirectory)/role-name` which ensures you are in the correct directory.
+Whilst the pipeline checks out your code initially as part of the pipeline task, by default, it checks it out into a directory named ``s`` within ``$(Agent.BuildDirectory)``.
+If you checkout one other repository, the ``s`` is substituted with the path provided in that checkout.
+If you checkout multiple roles (e.g. some private roles within your Azure organisation) then the ``s`` structure is used, hence the importance of the ``cd $(Agent.BuildDirectory)/role-name`` which ensures you are in the correct directory regardless of format.
 Check the `Azure Build Variables`_ documentation for more detailed information on these.

-The `export PATH` is required to ensure you can use the `molecule`/`ansible` shell scripts.
+The ``export PATH`` is required to ensure you can use the ``molecule``/``ansible`` shell scripts.
 Azure doesn't add these by default.

 Jenkins Pipeline